How Do Progressive Web Apps Really Compare to Native Apps?

 With native apps, developers have the opportunity to create a more user-friendly experience as the app is designed specifically for the structure of a mobile app.

-With PWAs, on the other hand, the time and cost saving can be significant, since a single web app can be loaded on both iOS and Android (and browsers like Firefox on other systems too!).
+With PWAs, the time and cost saving can be significant, since unlike native apps, a single web app can be loaded on both iOS and Android (and browsers like Firefox on other systems too!).

 There are ways to easily build cross-platform mobile apps too though.
-MobiLoud Canvas let's you launch to Google Play and the App Store by converting your existing site into iOS and Android apps.
+MobiLoud let's you launch to Google Play and the App Store by converting your existing site into iOS and Android apps.
 It gives you all the advantages of native mobile apps, with the efficiencies of a PWA - more on that later though.
-Let's move on to the next point.

-One of the great things mobile apps can do for the end user is giving them the ability to access the information they want without having to be connected to the Internet.
+One of the great things mobile apps do for the end user is giving them the ability to access the information they want without having to be connected to the internet.

 What used to be a prerogative of apps, is now coming to the web as well.
 A PWA is a web-based app that gets installed on your system and, where possible, works offline utilizing cached data.